IBM/cristata/README.md

 cd -
 ```

-Note: It may take a few moments for the installed IBM Cloud Functions triggers and actions to become ready for use.
+**Note**: It may take a few moments for the installed IBM Cloud Functions triggers and actions to become ready for use.

 ## Test pipeline by sending a message to Watson IoT